Funding Opportunity: Grant Writing Stipends for Community-based Organizations

 Program Details

-• To request funds, organizations must identify a specific grant opportunity that they want to pursue and list it in their application (link below).
+• To request funds, organizations must identify a specific grant opportunity that they want to pursue or have already applied for in 2024 and list it in their application (link below).
 This can include private or public funding (local, state, or federal).

 • An eligibility check is included as part of the application process to ensure organizations meet the requirements for the identified grant.